 - Participating in BIOTRAIN 750 (Orientation and Introduction to RCR Concepts) in August

 - Leading discussions with ~10 mentees (~6 sessions, 1 hour each), based on content covered in BIOTRAIN 701 “Foundations in Professionalism” course required for first-year PhD students in the Fall semester

 - Collaborating with other peer mentors to teach a class session (1 hour) of the “Foundations in Professionalism” course focused on being an effective mentee

-- Being available for mentoring outside of the “Foundations in Professionalism” class, as necessary in the Fall, to address student questions or concerns about Duke and graduate school life and meeting with each student in your Gateway Group at least 3 times in the Spring
+- Being available for mentoring outside of the “Foundations in Professionalism” class, as necessary in the Fall and Spring, to address student questions or concerns about Duke and graduate school life

 Peer mentors are selected through a short application process, which includes a statement of interest and a mentoring philosophy.
 Selected peer mentors undergo formal peer mentoring training during the summer using the Leadership and Management in Action Program (L-MAP) curriculum.
 This program was developed at Washington University, St Louis in response to issues that biomedical graduate students and postdocs encounter during their training.
 The goal is to learn, build, and practice skills to navigate challenges in the scientific research environment.

 Serving as a peer mentor is an exciting and unique professional development opportunity.
 Through this process, mentors build exemplary communication and supervisory skills that help prepare them for leadership roles in the future.
 Furthermore, peer mentors receive BIOTRAIN 755 credit (equivalent to one RCR forum) in the Fall and a $1,000 stipend supplement in the Spring.